• 8 months | 8 documentaries in the rough cut stage

 Marketing specialists teach how the documentaries can be promoted effectively using different strategies.
 The end of the workshop is dedicated to legal issues of distribution, providing the participants with a detailed overview of the European sales landscape.

-The second session will take place in Budapest, Hungary between June 26-July 2.
+The second session took place in Budapest, Hungary between June 26-July 2.

 3RD session & preview / picture lock / October 1-7